AdobeDocs/photoshop-api-docs-pre-release/README.md

 The Photoshop API uses client id’s (also know as api keys) and authentication tokens to authenticate requests.
 There are two different kinds of authorization tokens available:

-1. Individual user access (OAuth 2.0 access token).
+1. Individual user access (OAuth 2.0 access token)
-2. Adobe Enterprise ETLA (Service token using JSON Web Token/JWT).
+2. Adobe Enterprise ETLA (Service token using JSON Web Token/JWT)

 If this is your first time using Adobe API’s we suggest trying out the OAuth workflow.